Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 lub-dub ….... lub-dub .. lub-dub .... lub-dub …

-The measurement of the amount of variability in each heartbeat intervals is called Heart Rate Variability (HRV).
+How we measure the changes in the heartbeat’s rhythm is called Heart Rate Variability (HRV).

 For example, when the parasympathetic nervous system is activated, it releases acetylcholine to induce a low heart rate and a state of relaxation.
 Your HRV will be highest at this point, so a high HRV indicates a low state of stress.